Wellbeing of Critical Care Teams

 People are at the heart of Critical Care Services.

-To increase the understanding of burnout and team cohesiveness within Ontario’s critical care system, CCSO administers an annual Burnout and Assessment of Team Cohesiveness (ACE-15) Survey to critical care units.
-Through this survey, critical care team members are asked to complete the 1-Measure Burnout Survey to capture the ongoing impact of the pandemic recovery, as well as other Health Human Resource (HHR) factors contributing to burnout.
-In addition, staff are asked to complete the ACE-15 survey, which collects data on the perception of “teamness”.
+To increase the understanding of burnout and team cohesiveness within Ontario’s critical care system, CCSO administers an annual Burnout and Assessment of Collaborative Environments Team Cohesiveness (ACE-15) Survey to critical care units.
+Through this survey, critical care team members are asked to complete the 1-Measure Burnout Survey to capture the ongoing impact of system pressures and other Health Human Resource (HHR) factors contributing to staff wellbeing in critical care.
+In addition, staff are asked to complete the ACE-15 survey, which collects data on the perception of “teamness.”
 This survey is an important element informing CCSO’s HHR Strategy.
-The noted trends and results therein also support the evaluation of implemented initiatives and inform system-level policy investment and planning to contribute to improving the well-being of critical care staff.
-This report will detail the findings of the 2023 Burnout Survey and will comment on the baseline data collected for the ACE-15 survey that measures team cohesiveness, an important factor contributing to resilience and burnout among healthcare teams.
+The trends and results identified through these surveys, also support the evaluation of implemented HHR initiatives and inform system-level policy, investment, and planning aimed at improving the well-being of critical care staff.

 If you are in crisis, talk to someone.